mssgill/hscSphinx/glossary.rst

 ccd

-    A charge-couple device, of course, but also used to refer data from a CCD in a raw data image or in single-frame data products.
+    A charge-couple device, of course, but also used to refer to data from a CCD in a raw data image or in single-frame data products.
     See also :ref:`DataId <gloss_dataid>`.